JonathanHallsProgram/JonathanHallsProgram/README.md

 *   🛡️ Data Security

 *   🔌 Network Engineering

+*   Since 2024, I have been working as a Cybersecurity Analyst solving many problems from CSIRT to Network deployment

 In my spare time, I enjoy hands on testing of new technologies to enhance my expertise.
 My commitment to continuous learning drives me to stay updated with the latest cybersecurity trends and methodologies.
 I am dedicated to protecting organizations by identifying vulnerabilities and developing robust security measures.